EventFahrplan/EventFahrplan/README.md

 * Setup alarms for individual events
 * Add events to your personal calendar
 * Share a link to an event with others
-* Supported languages: English, German (event descriptions excluded)
+* Supported languages: English, German, French, Portuguese (event descriptions excluded)

 ## Event data